Inside: Learn how to make and use this brilliant sunflower word family activity!

 That was a HUGE confidence booster for him.

-I used this cute Word Family Sunflower as a fun activity to introduce new word families.
+To introduce new word families to my son, I made this cute Word Family Sunflower.
 We have been using this sunflower every other day to practice sounding out CVC (consonant-vowel-consonant) words from the same word families.

 Note: An important prerequisite to using this word family sunflower is that the child must be familiar with all the consonants and short vowels sounds.

-3 ways to use this Word Family Sunflower
+3 ways to use this Sunflower Word Family Activity

 - Choose a word family together, say “an” and turn the inner paper plate with the 26 alphabets to form 26 CVC words.
 Invite your child to sound out all 26 words, regardless of whether the words are valid or not.
 My son loved this one and we usually ended up laughing over all the silly invalid words we made.